tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Braus/index.md

 title: "The Lacets of the Col de Braus"
 date: 2023-01-08T14:21:35-08:00
 summary: "An exposed 10km climb up switchback paradise from L'Escarene in the hills above Nice."
-description: "Personal thoughts and details on cycling up the Col de Braus climb from the west via L'Escarene"
+description: "Cycling up the Col de Braus in the Côte d'Azur is an epic accomplishment and features unique riding up tight switchbacks from the west via the town of L'Escarene"
 image: "lacets"
 categories: ["Bike Travel"]
 tags: ["France"]
 keywords: [
     "Cycling in Nice, France",
+    "Côte d'Azur cycling",
     "Climbing Col de Braus",
+    "Cols in France",
     "Lacets roads in France",
     "Most beautiful roads in France",
     "Climb profile Col de Braus",